Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 Assignment & Recordation

-Assignments of trademarks must be recorded with the DPDT to be legally effective as part of sound trademark management in Bangladesh.
-You can assign a mark with or without the goodwill of the business.
+Assignments of trademarks must be recorded with the DPDT to be legally effective.
+This is a crucial part of sound trademark management in Bangladesh.

-• Partial Assignments: You can assign rights partially, such as for specific goods/services or for specific geographical areas.
+• Partial Assignments: You can assign rights partially, such as for specific goods.

-• Assignment without Goodwill: Seek the Registrar’s directions within six months of executing the assignment.
+• Assignment without Goodwill: Seek the Registrar’s directions within six months.

-• Documents Required: A Legalized Deed of Assignment and a new Power of Attorney (TM-10) from the assignee.
+• Documents Required: A Legalized Deed of Assignment and a new Power of Attorney.

 Licensing & Registered Use

 If you license a third party to use your mark, you must record this with the authority.
-In Bangladesh, a trademark license is formally referred to as a Registered User Agreement.
+A trademark license is formally referred to as a Registered User Agreement.

-• Recordal Deadline: Apply for recordal as a "Registered User" within one year of signing the license agreement.
-Without recordal, the license may not be enforceable against third parties.
+• Recordal Deadline: Apply for recordal within one year of signing the license agreement.

-• Documents Required: A legalized license deed, an affidavit from the registered proprietor, and Power of Attorney forms.
+• Documents Required: A legalized license deed, an affidavit, and Power of Attorney forms.

 Frequently Asked Questions on Trademark Registration in Bangladesh